planetarypy/TC/Procedures/Affiliated-Package-Review-Process.md

 packages.

-Reviewing a package involves reading over the documentation, having a look at the code to assess for example readability (but not read it line by line), checking how well the package is tested, as well as assessing its integration with the PlanetaryPy and wider planetary software ecosystem.
+Reviewing a package involves reading over the documentation, having a look at the code to assess it (e.g. for readability but not read it line by line), checking how well the package is tested, as well as assessing its integration with the PlanetaryPy Community and wider planetary software ecosystem.
 Most packages can be reviewed within an hour and reviews are anonymous by default.
 If you accept this review, we will send you a detailed list of criteria to check for the package